Strzelin – town hall

 Architecture

 The town hall in Strzelin was located in the southern part of the almost square market measuring 115 x 115 meters, while the market square was marked out in the town center, close to a rectangle in plan.
 The division between two meridional and two parallel lines of streets coming out of the corners of the market drew attention to its almost perfect division, so you could get to the seat of the city authorities from any city gate.
 The extent of the town to the north and south was to correspond to three widths of the market square, with the central square on which the town hall was erected, was one of the largest in Silesia.
 According to the census of 1331, there were 55 “wealthy” houses next to it.
-The town hall was also adjacent in the mid-market block to the long merchants’ house (cloth hall), mentioned for the first time in 1344, at which gingerbread makers stalls were at the corner, and herring stalls at the eastern wall.
-Parallel to the cloth hall were temporary makeshift soap seller’s stalls, further west were meat, bread, footwear stalls and counters of the richest traders.
-In 1354, the prince granted permission to organize hay, fodder, lard stalls as well as cropping house stalls.
-Eight years later, 12 cloth stands and at least 6 for wealthy traders stalls were built.
+The town hall was also adjacent in the mid-market block to the long merchants’ house (cloth hall), at which gingerbread makers stalls were at the corner, and herring stalls at the eastern wall.
+Parallel to the cloth hall stood temporary soap stalls, further west there were meat, bread, shoe stands and counters of the wealthiest traders.
+Probably a little further away from the town hall on the market square there were stands for trading in hay, fodder and lard.

-The oldest stone building of the town hall block was probably a square tower with an external dimension in the ground floor of 10.6 x 10.6 meters.
-Its lower floor served as a dungeon, and above it was a vaulted room, heated with a fireplace, which was the place of interrogation or a guard’s chamber.
-It was connected by internal stairs in the thickness of the wall to the upper, vaulted room, turned into a prison room in the Middle Ages.
-Above the tower walls were of octagon form.
+The oldest stone building of the town hall block was probably a square tower, with external dimensions at the ground floor of 10.6 x 10.6 meters and walls up to 3.2 meters thick, built of unworked granite.
+Its lower floor served as a prison cell, and above it was a vaulted room heated by a fireplace, probably the guard’s room.
+This room was connected by internal stairs in the thickness of the wall with the upper, vaulted room, which was converted into a prison room in the Middle Ages.
+Above, the walls of the tower were octagonal.

 Current state

-To this day, the quadrangular base of the tower has survived in its original condition, while the upper one has been reconstructed in recent years in early modern style.
+The tower’s quadrangular base has survived in its original condition to this day, while the upper part was reconstructed in the 21st century in the Renaissance style.
+In addition, the town hall building adjacent to the tower was rebuilt by 2023, also reconstructed in the Renaissance style.
 A stone judge’s table has been preserved at the tower, probably from the 15th century.
 Unfortunately, the monument is today surrounded by nightmarish housing developments built on the site of former tenement houses during communism.

 show this monument on map